 Rose of Versailles: Oscar and Andre.
 They do get together- but only get to consummate their relationship one night before Andre dies in battle, and two before Oscar herself dies.

-Alien Fiore of the Sailor Moon R film met Mamoru when they were both small orphans and they became good friends — Fiore seems particularly possessive of Mamoru as an adult.
+Sailor Moon R: Alien Fiore met Mamoru when they were both small orphans and they became good friends — Fiore seems particularly possessive of Mamoru as an adult.
 When he eventually returns from space, Mamoru has already re-met his soulmate Usagi.
 Fiore tries to get her out of the way, but ultimately accepts their relationship.

-Mawari of Seto no Hanayome is a childhood friend of Nagasumi, who she has a crush on, but Nagasumi is already engaged to someone else.
+Seto no Hanayome : Mawari is a childhood friend of Nagasumi, who she has a crush on, but Nagasumi is already engaged to someone else.

-Tamao from Shaman King admits that she likes her childhood friend Yoh, even though the chances are slim to none, seeing how Yoh is already engaged to and in love with Anna.
+Shaman King: Tamao admits that she likes her childhood friend Yoh, even though the chances are slim to none, seeing how Yoh is already engaged to and in love with Anna, who is also his childhoodfriend.

 Paraietta in Simoun is Neviril's childhood friend and has a huge, but unrequited, crush on her.